 The Local Highway Authority advice is that, in its view, the impacts of the development on highway safety would not be unacceptable, and when considered cumulatively with other developments, the impacts on the road network would not be severe.
-Based on the information provided, the development therefore does not conflict with paragraph 115 of the National Planning Policy Framework (December 2023), subject to the conditions and/or planning obligations outlined in this report.
+Based on the information provided, the development therefore does not conflict with paragraph 109 of the National Planning Policy Framework (2019) [now paragraph 115 of the NPPF updated in December 2023], subject to the conditions and/or planning obligations set out below.